Inta

 Inta (Инта́, Инта) is a town in the Komi Republic, Russia.
 Population:

 History

-Inta was founded circa 1940 as a settlement to support a geological expedition to explore coal deposits and projecting of mines.
+Inta was founded around 1940 as a settlement to support a geological expedition to explore coal deposits and projecting of mines.
+The city and a separate forced labor camp (Intalag) was built by deportees and political prisoners working in the coal mines of the Pechora coal basin.

 The city's name is in the Nenets language and means 'well-watered place.'

 During the Soviet era, a "corrective labor camp", Intalag, was located here.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with two urban-type settlements (Verkhnyaya Inta and Kozhym) and twenty rural localities, incorporated as the town of republic significance of Inta—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of republic significance of Inta is incorporated as Inta Urban Okrug.

 Transportation

 It is served by the Inta Airport and the Kotlas–Vorkuta railway line.
 Inta is situated on the banks of the river Bolshoya Inta.

 Transmitter

 At Inta, there is a CHAYKA-transmitter with a 460-meter tall guyed mast, which is the second-tallest structure in Europe.